 Stop!
-Don’t throw it out before reading this first; here’s a handy guide to repurposing leftover ingredients.
+Don’t throw out those leftovers before reading this first.

 One Meal, Two Dinners

 I have totally been there!
-So I put on my designer hat and created a handy cheat sheet that helps you figure out just how to repurpose leftover ingredients in your own kitchen.
+So I put on my designer hat and created a handy cheat sheet that helps you figure out just how go about reusing leftover food in your own kitchen.

 Miso paste is a umami-bomb that punches up the flavor of many a salad dressing or ramen soup, and it also lasts a ridiculously long time in the fridge.
 Miso is made from fermented soybeans, but a little goes a long way.
 Since it’s often sold in package form, it’s almost too easy to buy way more miso than you know what to do with.
 Here are two recipes that will make light work of emptying out that little tub at the back of your refrigerator.